-So, what's in the LTP?There are six sections of the LTP, as set out below:
+So, what's in the LTP?There are six sections to the LTP, as set out below:

-- Section 2: Council Activities - Council provides a huge range of activities, many of which you use everyday.
-This section includes an overview of these activities, including the levels of service we'll provide, performance, the future operating and capital work programme and how much it will cost.
+- Section 2: Council Activities - Council provides a wide range of activities, many of which you use everyday.
+This section includes an overview of these activities, including the levels of service we'll provide, how we'll measure performance, key projects and how much it will cost.

-- Section 3: Infrastructure Strategy - This section includes the full Infrastructure Strategy, a new requirement that covers planned developments over the next 30 years for Roading and Footpaths, Sewer, Stormwater and Water Supply activities.
+- Section 3: Infrastructure Strategy - This section includes the full Infrastructure Strategy.
+This time we extended the Infrastructure Strategy to cover 50 years and included Waste Minimisation, alongside the other activities it must include - Roading and Footpaths, Sewer, Stormwater and Water Supply.